UnifierHQ/nextcord-ui-actionrow/README.md

 - This is NOT a full re-implementation of discord.ui.ActionRow (from Novus).
 We only reimplemented the functionality that was necessary for us to port Unifier to Nextcord.
-- Although **theoretically** this should work when making a View as a class, we have not tested this, so proceed with caution.
-Also, auto_defer has been set to False by default, but you may always override this.
+- Although **theoretically** this should work when using this as a subclass, we have not tested this, so proceed with caution.
+- Also, auto_defer has been set to False by default, but you may always override this.